Subjects & Qualifications

 “To bring out the best, the Science Faculty will develop students understanding of Science and the world around them.
 Our intent is for students to engage in the subject as much as we do, through a carefully planned curriculum, modelling and high-quality teaching.
 We want our students to challenge ideas, collect evidence and draw conclusions to embed these necessary lifelong skills.”

 Currently we are in the process of changing exam boards from Edexcel to AQA.
-This means that for the academic year of 2022-23, Year 7 and Year 9 will be following the AQA 5-year curriculum.
-The remaining year groups will continue with Edexcel for GCSE and Exploring Science KS3 for Year 8.
+This means that for the academic year of 2023-24, Year 7 - 10 will be following the 5-year curriculum TKC Science Curriculum based on the AQA Specification.
+Year 11 will continue with Edexcel Combined Science for GCSE.
 We feel that this change will suit our students’ context as it allows for a broad curriculum in KS3 enabling us to cover many topics that students may not otherwise appreciate, while keeping the core concepts strands of Science at the centre of our curriculum.

-Our KS3 curriculum is designed around the belief that skills cannot be adequately taught out of context and therefore rely on the teaching of Scientific knowledge as a primary focus and embed the skills that students learn throughout the year.
+Our curriculum is designed around dividing substantive knowledge into ten key strands that are interleaved over the five years that students attend TKC.
+It is designed around the belief that skills cannot be adequately taught out of context and therefore rely on the teaching of Scientific knowledge as a primary focus and embed the skills that students learn throughout the year.
 All key skills will be taught both in Year 7 and in Year 8 to interleave and build on prior learning.
-This is because as science is a continually developing subject it is vital that we teach students how to continually update their scientific understanding as they progress through their science education.
+As Science is a continually developing subject, it is vital that we teach students how to continually update their scientific understanding as they progress through their science education.

-During Year 10 and 11 we will continue with this theme in the future but pay closer attention to the students’ knowledge and understanding of key concepts and their ability to apply their scientific understanding in an examination setting.
-Currently on the Edexcel exam specification, the key focus for us will be to implement rigorous interleaving of prior learning and incorporate effective revision within and outside of lessons in order to ensure that the impact of COVID on student learning is minimised.
+During Year 11 we will continue with this theme in the future but for 23-24, will pay closer attention to the students’ knowledge and understanding of key concepts and their ability to apply their scientific understanding in an examination setting.
+Currently on the Edexcel exam specification, the key focus for us will be to implement rigorous interleaving of prior learning and incorporate effective revision within and outside of lessons to ensure that the impact of COVID on student learning is minimised.

 KS3